holdedhub/careers/challenges/frontend/README.md

 - Do not use frameworks such as React, Angular, Socket.io, etc.
 - In case you need to include a library, please include a note explaining why it’s needed and which other alternatives you considered and the reasoning behind it
-- Response format and examples can be found in the [server repository](https://github.com/holdedlab/frontend-challenge).
+- Response format and examples can be found in the [server directory](server)
 - There is not an API call to create a new document.
 You should add the document in frontend memory.
+- Usage of Typescript is allowed.
+- Usage of 3rd party plugins to facilitate development and testing is allowed.

 ## Things we are looking for with this challenge